 Designed for companies ranging from startups to large enterprises, Toggl Plan offers solutions regardless of your business size.
-With a free option for up to five users, you can easily manage your employees’ tasks and responsibilities from anywhere.
+With a free option for solo users, and affordable plans for teams, you can easily manage your employees’ tasks and responsibilities from anywhere.

 2. Social Media